Find My Exotic Bali Travel Tips Now on Findery (and Huffington Post)

 The reality, which I am not even ashamed to admit, is that I am a married mother of three, I can’t even imagine sleeping in a hut in the tropics without air-conditioning, and I enjoy the luxury hotel breakfast far more than a beach party hangover on the mornings.
 Bali is an excellent destination for romantic getaways or ladies-only trips, but my last visit to Bali was a mother-daughter bonding trip with my 13-year-old daughter.
 And I do have some great stories from that trip too!

 If you would like to know some of my favorite places and things to do in Bali, head to Huffington Post today to read my post about Bali.
+If you want to read some of my stories from the trip, check out my Exotic Bali notemap on Findery.
 I partnered with Findery, a mighty cool travel app, where you can create travel notes of places where you have been – and even where you want to go.
 I created a special notemap of my Bali favorites, and you can easily follow my notemaps on Findery, and make your own too!

 It’s probably the easiest to use Findery on the go, kind of how you would use Instagram.
 You can download the app in your phone, and post a photo and text, also what they call a “note” on a specific notemap you created on Findery.
 It can be as simple as “places where I have been” or “my trip to Paris.”
 The best about Findery is that you can geo-tag photos even when you are not in the location.
 I like going through my trip photos on the evening or after the trip, and NOT posting them in the moment when they happen.
 I like to live life to the fullest in the moment, and that’s why live-tweeting or using Foursquare have never really been for me.
 I don’t want to miss the moment by broadcasting it.

 Pinterest on the other hand comes very handy for searching travel information, and they too started adding maps on the Pinterest boards and users can add the geo-tag to all of their pins.
 But how often you find an amazing travel photo on Pinterest, and you have the feeling “I want to go there” but there is no information where in the world that actually was taken?!
 I wish I had the correct number from Pinterest to tell you how rarely people use the geo-tags on Pinterest.
 Many travel bloggers are really working on this though, and that’s why we started Mappin Monday to pin travel stories on a big map.
 But Findery still isn’t quite like Pinterest.

 Take all of your favorite elements from Instagram (great travel photos and awesome friends), Pinterest (make “boards” or “notemaps” to organize your photos and stories), Foursquare (add your stories/notes on a map either in the moment OR later on when you have time to add the story), and Facebook (add a little bit longer story to go with your photo) and only focus on discovering the favorites and that’s how you kind of get what Findery is about.
 The focus is in travel, but Findery is for you even if you don’t travel all the time.
 Findery is excellent for saving and discovering your favorites in your own neighborhood/town/state/country!
 I see Findery as something where your short little travel stories come alive – and are added to the map!

 I noticed that my approach to Findery is very different compared to some other apps.
 I felt like I was able to tell a longer story than on Instagram, but shorter stories than a good blog post would be.
 Bottom line, I really wanted the location in the map to come alive with my little stories.
 I think Findery is excellent for those of us, who love to channel our inner storyteller!
 You don’t have to be Elizabeth Gilbert to tell a good story.